SkyKings-Guild/SkyKings/commands.md

 # Commands
 SkyKings has a ton of commands that you can use.
 Here's a list of them all.

+If you're looking for how to edit the bot's config, click [here](/config.md)

 Note: Do not literally type `<>` and `[]`

 Note: Aliases for subcommands will not contain the parent command.